 Washing: Once your wound is dry you may bathe or shower as normal.
 Usually this means that you can have a shower when you get home.
-It is probably unwise to get into the bath for a little while as getting out can be painful following surgery.
+The nursing staff on the ward will help you with this.

 What complications may occur?